MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 |Average result position |Represents the average position of clicked items in a search result list where the number one represents the top position (the lower the value, the better).|
 |Click-through rate |The percentage of queries where the user has clicked on one or more of the answers or search results (the higher the value, the better). |

-The Recent Search Activity chart shows trending over time for the query count and click-through query rate.
+The Recent Search Activity chart shows trending activity over time for the query count and click-through query rate.
 For example, if the 7-day filter is selected this will compare the current 7-day period data to the previous 7-day period data.
-In case of downward trend, the arrow and the line are shown in red, in case of upward trend, it is shown green.
-For 12 months there will not be any trend.
+In the case of downward trend, the arrow and the line are shown in red.
+In the case of upward trend, it is shown in green.
+Trend data is not available for a 12 month view.

 ## Filters
 At the top of the Recent Search Activity chart, you can use the following metrics to filter your data.
 Note that these filters will also apply to not only the Recent Search Activity chart, but also the other reports on the Microsoft Search usage reports page.